dakhama-mehdi/RTI-PC/README.md

 # PREREQUISITE :

 * Win10 on workgroup or domain
-* if you want to manage a remote computer pls enable Winrm (by Gpo or with cmd.Exe : winrmqc )
+* if you want to manage a remote computer pls enable Winrm (by Gpo or with cmd.Exe : winrmqc ) link how to enable Winrm by GPO : https://www.mehdi-dakhama.com/post/enable-winrm-by-gpo

 # How to use :